 Despite this relevant effort, the availability of sub-daily meteorological data collected from the late 19th century remains inadequate over most of the European territory.
-Lack of data is particularly evident in the Mediterranean region, where few long-term records are available in digital format despite the rich and unevaluable heritage of historical surface meteorological data (Brunet et al., 2014b; Libertino et al., 2018).
-Fig. 1a provides a clear evidence of the current situation in the Mediterranean area in terms of sub-daily time series digitized and publicly accessible for the period ranging from late 1800 to 1960s.
-In this figure are shown the 26 historical stations extracted from the International Surface pressure Databank version 4.7 (ISPDv4) and from Ashcroft et al. (2018) datasets, where sub-daily meteorological data are already available in digital format for the period 1884-1963.
-The ISPDv4 is an international repository in which converge several national and international historical data collections (Compo et al., 2019).
+A lack of data is particularly evident in the Mediterranean region, where few long-term records are available in digital format despite the rich and invaluable heritage of historical meteorological surface data (Brunet et al., 2014b; Libertino et al., 2018).
+Figure 1a provides clear evidence of the current situation in the Mediterranean area in terms of digitized and publicly accessible sub-daily time series for the period ranging from the late 1800s to the 1960s.
+This figure shows the 26 historical stations extracted from the International Surface Pressure Databank version 4.7 (ISPDv4) and from Ashcroft et al. (2018) datasets, from which sub-daily meteorological data are already available in digital format for the period

+1884-1963.
+The ISPDv4 is an international repository in which several national and international historical data collections are converged (Compo et al., 2019).
 This database incorporates all the observations assimilated by 20CR version 3 (Slivinski et al., 2019) and constitutes the world's largest database of atmospheric pressure data.
-The majority of the stations (58%) include only atmospheric pressure data (blue dots) and are mainly located in southern Italy, northwestern Italy and Balkan regions.
-The remaining 42% of the stations (red dots) include multiparametric meteorological observations recovered by Ashcroft et al. (2018) and are mainly located in southern Mediterranean regions (Algeria, Tunisia and Cyprus).
+The majority of the stations (58 %) include only atmospheric pressure data (blue dots) and are mainly located in southern Italy, northwestern Italy and the Balkan region.
+The remaining 42 % of the stations (red dots) include multi-parametric meteorological observations recovered by Ashcroft et al. (2018) and are mainly located in southern regions (Algeria, Tunisia and Cyprus).

-Our work aims to partially fill the relevant lack in sub-daily data availability prior 1960s, presenting the rescue of the sub-daily meteorological observations collected at Montevergine Observatory (MVOBS) from 1884 to 1963.
-MVOBS is located in Campania Region (40.936502° N, 14.729150° E) at 1280 m above sea level (asl) near the top of Partenio mountains, which are part of Southern Italy Apennines (Fig. 1b).
-The rescued sub-daily dataset includes three daily observations of several atmospheric parameters, namely dry bulb temperature, wet bulb temperature, water vapour pressure, relative humidity, atmospheric pressure, cloud type, cloud cover, rainfall, snowfall and precipitation type.
+Our work aims to partially fill the relevant lack in subdaily data availability prior to the 1960s, presenting the rescue of sub-daily meteorological observations collected at Montevergine Observatory (MVOBS) from 1884 to 1963.
+MVOBS is located in the Campania region (40.936502° N, 14.729150° E) at 1280 m above sea level (a.s.l.), near the top of the Partenio mountains, which are part of Southern Apennines in Italy (Fig. 1b).
+The rescued sub-daily dataset includes 3-daily observations of several atmospheric parameters, namely dry-bulb temperature, wet-bulb temperature, water vapour pressure, relative humidity, atmospheric pressure, cloud type, cloud cover, rainfall, snowfall and precipitation type.

-In accordance with the ISPDv4 database, there are only five other historical weather stations in southern Italy extending back several decades prior 1960s that had performed sub-daily multi-parametric observations and that may supply digitized data: Naples Capodimonte (40.88°N, 14.25°E), Foggia Nigri (41.46°N, 15.54°E), Taranto Ferrajolo, (40.47°N, 17.23°E), Palermo (38.10°N, 13.35°E) and Cagliari (39.20°N, 9.15°E).
-They are all located in coastal or near-coastal areas and only provide atmospheric pressure data with a temporal resolution of one observation per day (rda.ucar.edu/datasets/ds132.2/index.html?sstn=17606&spart=exact#stationViewer, last access: 29 January 2020).
-The digitized records available for these stations cover the period 1895-1940, except for the Taranto observatory whose time series spans a very limited time interval (1931-1939): for this reason, it has not been included in Fig. 1a.
+In accordance with the ISPDv4 database, there are only five other historical weather stations in southern Italy extending back several decades prior to the 1960s that had performed sub-daily multi-parametric observations and that may supply digitized data: Naples Capodimonte (40.88° N, 14.25° E), Foggia Nigri (41.46° N, 15.54° E), Taranto Ferrajolo, (40.47° N, 17.23° E), Palermo (38.10° N, 13.35° E) and Cagliari (39.20° N, 9.15° E).
+They are all located in coastal or near-coastal areas and only provide atmospheric pressure data with a temporal resolution of one observation per day (https://rda.ucar.edu/datasets/ds132.2/ index.html?sstn=17606&spart=exactstationVie, last access: 29 January 2020).
+The digitized records available for these stations cover the period 1895-1940, except for the Taranto observatory, whose time series spans a very limited time interval (1931-1939).
+For this reason, it has not been included in Fig. 1a.

-In light of the above, the sub-daily data rescue activities carried out until now in southern Italy are incomplete.
-Furthermore, these datasets available in a digital format are only a small part of the larger amount of meteorological information stored in the original paper archives, both in terms of data temporal resolution and number of measured atmospheric parameters.
+In light of the above, the sub-daily data rescue activities carried out in southern Italy until now are incomplete.
+Furthermore, these datasets available in a digital format are only a small part of the larger amount of meteorological information stored in the original paper archives in terms of both data temporal resolution and number of measured atmospheric parameters.